algorithmic-sabotage/asrg/content/_index.md

 {{< home-item
     src="police_officers-faces-pof/images/output-137.png"
     title="Police Officers Faces (POF)"
-    subtitle="This is a large-scale face recognition dataset comprising approximately 90,000 headshot photographs of thousands of police officers.
-It is intended as a tool to empower community members engaged in copwatch and other counter-surveillance practices." link="police_officers-faces-pof/"
+    subtitle="A large-scale facial recognition dataset encompassing approximately 90,000 images of thousands of law enforcement officers.
+This dataset has been meticulously curated to serve as a tool, equipping investigative journalists, human rights researchers, and digital activists with the necessary means to advance justice, foster transparency, and strengthen advocacy efforts.
+By facilitating critical inquiry and enabling informed action, the dataset aims to contribute to the ongoing efforts to hold systems of power accountable and promote the protection of fundamental rights." link="police_officers-faces-pof/"
 >}}